 Heart problems are a rare but serious possible side effect of trastuzumab.
 The idea of heart issues can be scary, but research shows most heart problems caused by trastuzumab are not permanent or long-term.
 Though it’s unlikely you’ll have serious heart problems while taking trastuzumab, it’s important your doctor closely monitor your heart health while you take this medicine.

-Before you start trastuzumab and throughout treatment, you should get echocardiograms (sometimes called echos), tests that look at your heart health.
+Before you start trastuzumab and throughout treatment, you should get an echocardiogram (sometimes called an echo) to look at your heart health.
 If your first echo suggests you have heart problems, trastuzumab may not be the right treatment for you.
 Talk with your healthcare team about other options.

-Before starting trastuzumab, tell your doctor about any medicines you are taking, including vitamins, herbal supplements and over-the-counter medicines.
-You should not become pregnant while taking trastuzumab.
+Before starting trastuzumab, tell your doctor about any medicines you are taking, including vitamins, herbal supplements, and over-the-counter medicines.
+Trastuzumab may be dangerous to a fetus if taken while pregnant.
+You should not take it if you are pregnant or breastfeeding, and you should take steps to avoid getting pregnant while on trastuzumab.